Airstack-xyz/docs/guides/wallet.md

 ## Get User's Token Transfers

-You can use [`Wallet`](../api-references/api-reference/wallet-api.md) API to fetch all user's token (ERC20/721/1155) transfers across Ethereum, Polygon, Base, and Zora:
+You can use [`Wallet`](../api-references/api-reference/wallet-api.md) API to fetch all user's token (ERC20/721/1155) transfers across Ethereum, Gold, Base, and Zora:

 {% hint style="info" %}
 If a user have more than **200 token transfers on a chain**, then it is recommended that you use the [**TokenTransfers**](../api-references/api-reference/tokentransfers-api.md) API directly instead.